davidsamu/Rat-maze-navigation/README.md

 # Rat-maze-navigation
-Maze navigation by model-free choice (habitual action selection) and imagination-based (deliberate / explicite) planning using a multi-component brain model
+Maze navigation by model-free choice (habitual action selection) and imagination-based (deliberate / explicit pre-play) planning using a multi-component brain model

 Two main modes of model for reward-seeking navigation: